-Social Venture Partners Santa Barbara (SVPSB) is part of a global network of local partners connecting passion and purpose—creating greater impact, rallying around a shared vision, strengthening nonprofits, and enriching the social sector.
-One person joins many and together, SVPSB partners are better able to solve the most entrenched problems in our community.
+Santa Barbara Impact Network, formerly Social Venture Partners Santa Barbara, is a network of local partners connecting passion and purpose—creating greater impact, rallying around a shared vision, strengthening nonprofits, and enriching the social sector.

-For more information about Social Venture Partners Santa Barbara, please visit svpsb.org.
+For more information about Santa Barbara Impact Network, please visit sbimpactnetwork.org.